bruhu/dev-template-cli/README.md

 - CLI features:
   - `node index.js ls templates`
     - prints out folder names from within `./templates`

-   -`node create node-cli —name="my-new-cli" dest=~/Projects/cli/`
+  -  `node create node-cli —name="my-new-cli" dest=~/Projects/cli/`
       - creates a new folder in `~/Projects/cli/` named `my-new-cli`
       - in new folder
         - copies content from the corresponding template folder
         - set `package.json` name property to value from `--name`

 - Every CLI needs instructions aka `--help`

 - **Extra:** don't copy node_modules
   - instead "spawn" a child process `npm install` and show output of this new process to your cli user